csaea/challenges/binary_hex_challenges.md

 ## Challenge 1.1: Binary Translation

-1. Think of a five-letter word and encode it in binary.
+1. Think of a 7-10 letter word and encode it in binary.
 You may only use an ASCII table.

 2. Give it to a partner and have them decode it into plaintext.